GSA/search.digitalgov.gov/_posts/2015-11-02-site-overview.md

 For example, on one agency's website in October 2012, a dozen searches for *frostline* returned no results.
 The frost line&mdash;also known as depth of frost or freezing&mdash;is the depth to which the groundwater in soil is expected to freeze.
 The agency's pages on the topic referred to this concept as *depth of freezing*.

-Use this alert about results data to help searchers find your content by adding a [Best Bet](/manual/best-bets-text.html), updating your existing web pages, or both.
+Use this alert about results data to help searchers find your content by adding a [Best Bet](/manual/best-bets.html), updating your existing web pages, or both.

 ## Top Queries with Low Click Thrus

 If there are any frequently searched terms that returned results but didn't result in a click at least 20% of the time, they'll appear here.
 Reports on up to the top 10 searches with low click thru rates.

 Use this alert about low click thrus to identify issues with coverage.
-You may opt to create a [Best Bet: Text](/manual/best-bets-text.html) or [Best Bet: Graphics](/manual/best-bets-graphics.html), add pages that may be missing from the results, or do both to improve recall.
-Or, you may opt to incorporate language from these popular search terms into your titles and descriptions to improve the relevance of results.
+You may opt to create a [Best Bet (Text or Graphics)](/manual/best-bets.html), add pages that may be missing from the results, or do both to improve recall.
+Or, you may opt to incorporate language from these popular search terms into your titles and descriptions to improve the relevance of results, or enter common search terms as keywords, verbatim.

 ## This Month's Totals to Date